MANAGERIAL INTERNAL CONTROL

 Internal control is a dynamic process that is constantly adapting to the changes faced by an entity with the direct involvement of management and staff at all levels in the organization to identify and address risks and to provide reasonable assurance that the mission of the entity and general objectives have been fulfilled.

-Whatever the nature or size of the entity, efforts to pursue a satisfactory internal control are related to the application of best practices, by monitoring, evaluate, adaptation and continuous updating of their implementation.
+Whatever the nature or size of the entity, efforts to pursue a satisfactory internal control are related to the application of best practices, by continuously monitoring, assessing, adapting and updating the implementation thereof.
 Internal Control Management is governed by GSG no. 600/2018, its implementation being a regulatory requirement imperative to adopt a new type of management in public entities and strengthening managerial accountability.